alvations/pywsd/README.md

   * Adapted/Extended Lesk (Banerjee and Pederson, 2002/2003)
   * Simple Lesk (with definition, example(s) and hyper+hyponyms)
   * Cosine Lesk (use cosines to calculate overlaps instead of using raw counts)
-  * MRS Lesk (use Minimal Recursion Semantics RELS features as signatures)
 * **Maximizing Similarity** (see also, http://goo.gl/MG8ZpE)
   * Path similarity (Wu-Palmer, 1994; Leacock and Chodorow, 1998)
   * Information Content (Resnik, 1995; Jiang and Corath, 1997; Lin, 1998)